Clubs and Activities

 rstockbridge@schalmont.net

-Art club features specialized studio projects that give students the opportunity to work creatively beyond what is offered in the regular classroom.
+Art Club is for students in grades 6-8 and features specialized studio projects that give students the opportunity to work creatively beyond what is offered in the regular classroom.
 Areas of interest include plaster and clay sculpture, origami and other paper constructions, painting and drawing, 2D and 3D paper constructions and so much more.
 Specific dates and activities will be announced and advanced sign-up is required.
-(Grades 6-8)

 Bowling Intramurals